Blocking ads removes funding from us!

 Conclusion

 In conclusion, the Magenta T Phone Pro has far too many weaknesses for a recommended retail price of 269 euros.
-Starting with the poorly manufactured case, through to the weak display, the outdated one Proprocessor and the disappointing mono speaker.
-The camera is rock solid and the battery life is simply outstanding, but none of that matters to me if the rest of the smartphone isn't right.
+Starting with the poorly manufactured casing, the weak display, the outdated processor and the disappointing mono speaker.
+The camera is rock solid and the battery life is simply outstanding, but none of that is of any use to me if the rest of the smartphone is not right.

 If you are looking for a smartphone for less than 300 euros, then it is best to take a look at Xiaomi, Redmi and OnePlus.
 These devices are clearly ahead in all points – except for the battery life.